Learning from the experience of nurses to deliver the best care for COVID patients

 Professor David Richards, NIHR Senior Investigator Emeritus and Professor of Mental Health Services Research at the University of Exeter, is leading research to establish the best way to provide nursing care during a COVID-19-type crisis.

 When Boris Johnson gave his first speech after leaving hospital where he’d been treated for COVID-19, he thanked the nurses profusely.
 The Prime Minister emotionally name-checked several of the nurses who cared for him during what was surely a stressful and traumatic time.
 He described the care he’d received from these nurses as “astonishing” and said he’d be grateful for the rest of his life.

-Nurses up and down the country have faced extremely challenging conditions during the COVID-19 pandemic.
-Nurses have responded magnificently.
+Nurses up and down the country have delivered astonishing care to thousands of patients and responded magnificently to the COVID-19 pandemic.
 They have risen to these challenges with resilience, and outstanding teamwork.

 And yet, when my research team surveyed 1,000 nurses about their experiences delivering care to patients with COVID-19, between 25-67% of them identified areas where care was ‘missed’.